ivansing/NODE-LOGIN/README.md

 # NODE-LOGIN
-This project uses NODE server and as backend for login with UI template.
+This project uses NODE server as a backend to check data authentication purposes with a UI as a template.